eclipse-platform/eclipse.platform/team/bundles/org.eclipse.core.pki/README.md

 	-Djavax.net.debug=keymanager

 2. Create a file called .pki inside of your user home .eclipse directory.
-Once you starup eclipse it will create a template in your .eclipse directory that you can update with your personal PKI setup.
+Once you startup eclipse it will create a template in your .eclipse directory that you can update with your personal PKI setup.
 You can use either a PKCS11 or PKCS12 KeyStore setup.
 The .pki file will look as follows;

 	javax.net.ssl.trustStore=/etc/pki/ca-trust/extracted/java/cacerts
 	javax.net.ssl.trustStoreType=JKS